 Interfax-Ukraine to host roundtable discussion 'Problems of rebuilding Kyiv region: what are the features of restoring deoccupied territories, eliminating the consequences of destruction and building housing for IDPs and veterans?'

-On Thursday, July 24, at 15.00, the press center of the Interfax-Ukraine news agency (8/5a Reitarska Street) will host a discussion entitled "Problems of rebuilding Kyiv region: what are the features of restoring deoccupied territories, eliminating the consequences of destruction and building housing for IDPs and veterans?".
+On Thursday, July 24, at 15.00, the press center of the Interfax-Ukraine news agency (8/5a Reitarska Street) will host a discussion entitled "Problems of rebuilding Kyiv region: What are features of restoring deoccupied territories, eliminating consequences of destruction and building housing for IDPs and veterans?"

 Participants:

-village head of Hatny, head of the Kyiv regional regional branch of the All-Ukrainian Association of ATC Oleksandr Palamarchuk,
+village head of Hatne, head of the Kyiv regional regional branch of the All-Ukrainian Association of ATC Oleksandr Palamarchuk,

 head of the NGO All-Ukrainian Association of Freelance (Public) Inspectors of Architectural and Construction Control Serhiy Vozny,